top of page

 Collective grief

 In addition to personal losses, including from covid, we have seen many other aspects of loss in recent years, resulting from war, climate change and recession.
 Over time this can diminish our internal resources and resilience and impact our mental health.
 We might feel less connected, or that we have not been heard or witnessed or that the changing nature of the world is too much for us to deal with.
-Grief happens in its own time and in its own way and can be multi layered, and every journey is different.
-To heal I believe we most invite and work with the personal, collective and ancestral.
+Grief happens in its own time and in its own way and can be multi-layered; and every journey is different.
+To heal, I believe we must invite, and work with, the personal, collective and ancestral.

 Personal Grief